Anna Moore Shaw: Early life

+Activism

+Salt River Reservation, where Anna Moore and Ross Shaw lived upon moving back from Phoenix.

-During a visit with Carlos Montezuma, she was moved to challenge racial prejudice and countered racism in Phoenix by moving into white neighborhoods, joined the Parent-teacher association (PTA) and Church Women United, which previously had no people of color as members.
+During a visit with Carlos Montezuma, she was moved to challenge racial prejudice and countered racism in Phoenix by moving into white neighborhoods, joining the Parent-teacher association (PTA) and Church Women United, which previously had no people of color as members.
 Church Women United became a large influence in Shaw's life.
 In 1958, Shaw became the first female elder in the Central Christian Presbyterian Church in Phoenix.

 Moore Shaw had begun writing down stories in 1930, when she realized they would otherwise become lost and wanted to make sure her children, raised in white society, knew Akimel O'odham stories.
 From 1950 to 1952, Moore Shaw studied Writing for Publication at the Phoenix Technical School.
-Her friends at Church Women United encouraged her to publish the book.
+In 1963, the early stories were published in mimeographed form at the Indian Education Center of Arizona State University.
+By 1968, her friends at Church Women United encouraged her to publish the book.
 She published it as Pima Indian Legends.
-Moore Shaw was then encouraged to write an autobiography.
-She wrote A Pima Past, with a focus on her Akimel O'odham roots.
+Moore Shaw was then encouraged to write an autobiography titled A Pima Past, with a focus on her Akimel O'odham roots, in 1974.
+Her works serve as important documentation of oral traditions of Pima culture, activities, beliefs, creation, and overall way of life.
+A section of the Salt River Pima-Maricopa Indian Community's website is dedicated to the first chapter of A Pima Past.

-Moore Shaw and her husband retired and returned to the Akimel O'odham's Salt River Indian Reservation, where she immediately began community work to improve reservation conditions and daily life.
-In the 1960s, Moore Shaw became the editor of the tribal newspaper, Pima Letters.
-She founded the Aid to the Elderly program in 1966 to give back to the Akimel O'odham elders through improved housing.
-She also taught Akimel O'odham youth basketweaving and the Akimel O'odham language.
+The two publications focused on the Pima traditions Anna Moore Shaw hoped to preserve for future generations.
+Her first publication, Pima Indian Legends highlights traditional short stories that were passed down through generations in Akimel O'odham language.
+Due to the rough translation from the native language, Shaw opted to use English "Indian terms" to convey the meaning of the stories.
+For example, she often used "many moons" and "great spirit" because she believed the direct translation would be meaningless or out of place.
+In her autobiography, Moore recounts her family history, beginning with the history of the Pima people dating back to 300 B.C.
+The choice to begin not with the start of Anna Moore Shaw's life, but the start of her people and family makes her autobiography unique from other Native American autobiographies.
+The story follows her ancestors and ultimately her life and accomplishments by her 70s.
+Her writing is a unique blend of poetic and literary styles that highlight the storyline of the text.